 I have personally had one immigration officer FALL ASLEEP while checking my documents.
 He actually left his post to go splash water on his face, but then fell back asleep immediately upon return. – a traveller

-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us during their time at Jeddah King Abdulaziz International Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Jeddah King Abdulaziz International Airport (Code: JED).

 What to Expect